EleutherAI/gpt-neox/README.md

 - Additionally, we hope to make data preparation easier on the user by providing scripts to automatically download and pretokenize a number of large-scale datasets.

 ## Using the Library

+All functionality follows the pattern `./deeply.py main_function.py -d configs config1.yml config2.yml ...`.
+By default we split our configs into one file about the model and one file about the hardware, but you may use any number of configuration files you like.
+We currently offer four main functions:
+1. `train.py` is used for training models
+2. `evaluate.py` is used to evaluate a trained model using the evaluation harness
+3. `generate.py` is used to sample text from a file.
+4. `distill.py` is used to distill a larger model into a smaller model.
+For information on the required arguments for each function, see the corresponding section below.

 ### Getting Started